WHEN THE CLIENT IS IN JAPAN

 Escalation after discovery

-A found item may need authentication, proxy QA, private buyer execution, cargo, sword compliance, watch servicing, or product sourcing compliance.
+A found item may need authentication, proxy QA, private buyer execution, cargo, sword compliance, watch servicing, beauty-product compliance, or a specialist support route.

 HOW THE ROUTING REVIEW WORKS